Global-Health

 In 2011 WHO organized the First global ministerial conference on healthy lifestyles and NCDs control.
 Based on The Global strategy for the prevention and control of NCDs and its action plan, the conference aimed at supporting Member States to develop and strengthen policies and programmes on healthy lifestyles and NCD prevention.

-The forum report describes the objectives, content and the meeting outcomes that would help to move NCD prevention and control forward ( p.19) Here are some key outcomes:
+The Moscow Declaration describes the objectives, content and the meeting outcomes that would help to move NCD prevention and control forward ( p.19) Here are some key outcomes:

 The tremendous gap in death rates due to NCD